Public Impact Award

 ELIGIBILITY

-• Nominee is a Nova Scotian researcher in academia, a public research institution, government, or the private sector
+• Nominee is a Nova Scotian researcher in academia, a public research institution, government, or the private sector.

 Nominate